notle1706/aws_notes/CLF-C02.md

   * Reliability - Ensures that applications are resilient to failures and able to recover quickly and maintain uptime with fault tolerance and disaster recovery strategies
   * Performance Efficiency - Encourages optimal use of cloud resources including scalability and elasticity
   * Cost optimisation - Optimising resource usage and avoiding unnecessary expenses while scaling efficiently

+* Cloud Transformation journey
+  * Envision - demonstrating how cloud will help accelerate your business outcomes
+  * Align - identifying capability gaps across the 6 AWS CAF perspectives, identifying cross-dependencies and surfacing stakeholder concerns and challenges
+  * Launch - focuses on delivering pilot initiative in production and on demonstarting incremental business value
+  * Scale - focuses on explandin gproduction pilots and business value to desired scale and ensuring that benefits are realised and sustained

 ### Security and Compliance